Jagame Thandhiram: Development

-During March 2015, Karthik Subbaraj planned for a gangster film set in foreign locations, when he attended the special screening of Jigarthanda at a film festival in New York.
-He was inspired by popular crime films such as The Godfather, The Irishman, Once Upon a Time in America and Casino, and with this he planned to come up with a script, bridging the gap of a gangster from New York and a man from Madurai, with the issue of foreign immigrants being set as the subplot.
-Subbaraj wrote the script with Dhanush and Hollywood actor Robert De Niro in mind, and happened to approach the former in April 2016.
-Dhanush agreed to produce the film under the actor's home banner Wunderbar Films, apart from playing the lead.
-The makers unsuccessfully approached Hollywood actors Morgan Freeman, Robert De Niro and Al Pacino about playing a key role in the film during October 2016.
+While attending a special screening of his own Jigarthanda (2014) at a film festival in New York City, Karthik Subbaraj planned a gangster film set in foreign locations.
+He was inspired by popular crime films such as The Godfather (1972), The Irishman (2019), Once Upon a Time in America (1984) and Casino (1995), and with this he planned to come up with a script, bridging the gap of a gangster from New York and a man from Madurai, with the issue of foreign immigrants being set as the subplot.
+Subbaraj wrote the script with Dhanush and Hollywood actor Robert De Niro in mind.
+In April 2016, it was announced that Dhanush agreed to produce the film under the actor's home banner Wunderbar Films, apart from playing the lead.
+The makers unsuccessfully approached Hollywood actors Morgan Freeman, De Niro and Al Pacino about playing a key role in the film during October 2016.
 Subbaraj later lamented that the process of reaching out to the actors was difficult, and that it was often difficult to get past casting agents.

 The rights for the film's production were later exchanged to Thenandal Studio Limited in April 2017, and the company, opted to prioritise the making of other big-budget films such as Mersal and Sangamithra.
 However, soon after the release of Mersal, the company ran into financial problems and eventually shelved the project.
 S. Sashikanth of YNOT Studios, acquired the rights for the film's production and the project was revived in February 2018.
-Subbaraj planned to make changes in the story as well as the location settings, in order to reduce the film's production costs, in which the gangster story being set in London instead of New York, and also added that the film's shooting will take place after his completion of Rajinikanth's Petta as well as Dhanush's commitments in other projects.
+Subbaraj planned to make changes in the story as well as the location settings to reduce the film's production costs, with the gangster story being set in London instead of New York, and also added that the film's shooting will take place after his completion of Rajinikanth's Petta as well as Dhanush's commitments in other projects.
 On 19 July 2019, Sashikanth officially announced the project's launch, titled as #D40 with Subbaraj's regular collaborator, Santhosh Narayanan scoring the music, as well as cinematographer Shreyaas Krishna and editor Vivek Harshan, who worked with the director's previous projects Jigarthanda, Iraivi, Mercury and Petta.

 While the film was tentatively titled as #D40, there were rumours claiming that the film's title was Suruli or Ulagam Suttrum Vaaliban (referring to the 1975 film of the same name), whereas Sashikanth claimed that there is no official announcement regarding the film's title.
 The film's title Jagame Thandhiram was announced during the release of the film's motion poster on 19 February 2020, referring to a line from the song "Sambo Siva Sambo", written by Kannadasan, from the 1979 film Ninaithale Inikkum.
-Karthik Subbaraj initially considered Suruli as the film's title, but one day, he happened to listen to the Ninaithale Inikkum song, and also being a fan of Rajinikanth, the director felt that the Jagame Thandhiram would be the apt title for his script.
+Karthik Subbaraj initially considered Suruli as the film's title, but one day, he happened to listen to the Ninaithale Inikkum song, and also being a fan of Rajinikanth who appeared in that film, the director felt Jagame Thandhiram would be the apt title for his script.